Why do you want to be happy?

 2. Uplift our mood that leads to enthusiasm

 You notice that the joy you feel can raise your interest and eagerness in doing whatever you’re doing.
-Easy example is that you feel more motivated to work when you feel happy.
+An easy example is that you feel more motivated to work when you feel happy.

 3. Put things into positive perspectives